Escaped murderer Danelo Cavalcante has been arrested after 2 weeks on the run in Pennsylvania

-POTTSTOWN, Pa.
-(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, bringing relief to anxious residents of southeastern Pennsylvania who endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.

-Authorities used thermal imaging from aircraft to pinpoint a possible location and then used ground forces to capture escaped inmate Danelo Souza Cavalcante, a law enforcement official told The Associated Press on Wednesday on condition of anonymity to discuss the operation, which played out over several hours.
+Cavalcante — still armed with the rifle — tried to escape by crawling through thick underbrush, Bivens said, and he continued to resist as he was taken into custody after 8 a.m.
+He was bitten on the scalp by a police dog and suffered a minor wound, he said.
+No shots were fired.

+“He was desperate, and it was just a matter of time,” said Gov. Josh Shapiro.

-State police announced Cavalcante's capture on social media on Wednesday, as the search entered its 14th day.
+State police had announced Cavalcante's capture on social media earlier Wednesday, as the search entered its 14th day.
+The attorney general's office said Cavalcante will be arraigned on a felony escape charge.

-“Shortly after 8 a.m., our suspect was captured,” Gov. Josh Shapiro, backed by officers from the state, county and federal governments, said at a news conference.
-“Thank God there were no injuries to law enforcement or the public.”
-He said no shots were fired during the capture.

 Cavalcante escaped from the Chester County jail in southeastern Pennsylvania on Aug.
 31 by crab-walking up between two walls that were topped with razor wire, then jumping from the roof and dashing away.
 He had been awaiting transfer to state prison after being sentenced days earlier for fatally stabbing his girlfriend, and is wanted in connection with another killing in Brazil.